mmercan/blog/_posts/2019-08-15-angular-unit-test-and-code-coverage-in-sonarqube.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>before test starts you can see injected items are missing or if your test create instance manually parameters missing. if you have generic items you can also see those generic items are not reflected on the tests. add them fix them till all clears out and karma starts.<br>Specially Directives can cause a headache to test</p>
+<p>before test starts you can see injected items are missing or if your test creates instance manually parameters missing. if you have generic items you can also see those generic items are not reflected on the tests. add them fix them till all clear out and karma starts.<br>Specially Directives can cause a headache to test</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->